 Even with regular stropping, a razor will need to be honed.
-In the world of razors, honing is the process of using a sharpening stone to refresh the edge.
-Depending on its use, a razor will need to be honed one or two times a year.
+This is the process of using a sharpening stone to refresh the edge, and depending on its use your razor will need to be honed one or two times a year.
 Any razors purchased from Kent of Inglewood will receive their first honing for free, subsequent honing services are a mere $20.
 If you are the sort to take care of things yourself, a progression of high quality Japanese water stones will prove indispensable.

 A shaving brush is more than just a fancy way to apply shaving cream.
 In addition to lathering, a brush helps prepare the skin for a shave by lifting hairs and clearing away dead skin.
-Some prefer a luxuriously soft brush and others something a little “scrubbier”; different types of facial/body hair can benefit from different styles of brushes.
+Some prefer a luxuriously soft Silvertip brush while others like something a little 'scrubbier'.
+Different types of facial/body hair can benefit from different styles of brushes.

-Prior to shaving, a good habit would be to soak your brush in warm water.
-This will load the brush with heat and soften the bristles, the resulting foam will be rich and warm.
-Use circular motions to further lather the soap on your skin and take mind not to apply too much pressure as you can bend or even break the hairs.
+Prior to shaving, it is vital to soak your brush in warm water.
+This loads the brush with water, warms the mug and soften the bristles, so the resulting foam is rich and warm.
+Softening the bristles also prevents breakage, so they last much longer.
+Use circular motions to further lather the soap on your skin and take mind not to fan the brush out too aggressively as you can bend or even break the hairs.

 A razor and brush should last a lifetime, many razors become family heirlooms and are passed from generation to generation.
 Things worth having need to be cared for and a smooth shave is worth having.